Communities

 • So it may in fact be the case that what you really need is _less_ light not more.
 From a more philosophical perspective, you may find that walking in darkness brings your other senses more into play and you get a different perspective on your environment.
 This forces you to be more aware or your surroundings rather than being constrained to a narrow field of artificial illumination.
 It will also make you more aware of the noise that you are making and in turn reduce the disturbance you cause to wildlife.

-Suggested 7 months ago by Michael‭
+Suggested about 1 year ago by Michael‭